 All machines must run Java version 1.8.0 or higher (The software is tested with Oracle JDK 1.8.0_20)

 Choose the set of machines taking part in the installation/deployment

 When you have chosen a scenario, you must decide on the number of machines, you want to use in the deployment of the NetarchiveSuite.
 For scenario A, the answer is of course one.
 For the scenarios B, C, and D, the answer is more complicated.

 An extra complication is added by installing the system at two different physical location (here referred as EAST and WEST).
 The distinction between different physical location are relevant if the system is installed at two different institutions with firewalls between them.

 At the Danish installation, we operate with 4 kinds of machines:

 - Admin machine (one server): Here we deploy one or more BitarchiveMonitorApplications (one for each bitarchive Replica), one ArcrepositoryApplication, one GUIApplication, and a JobManagerApplication, which takes care of job scheduling.

-- Harvester machines (several at each physical location): Here we deploy the HarvesterControllerApplications.
+- Harvester machines (one or more): Here we deploy the HarvesterControllerApplications.